 "I can breathe again and before the ECMO I couldn't do anything," Gillispie said.

 Black lung disease can be complicated to manage.
 Also called pneumoconiosis, lungs are damaged by breathing in coal dust; triggering a variety of complications in the lungs.
-Learn more »
+Learn more about black lung disease »

 • Use our online Health Content Library to research conditions, tests, treatments, medications, etc.• Subscribe to HealthMatters, a free e-mail alert service provides medical news and UK HealthCare event notices in your area of interest.• Follow us on Facebook and Twitter.• Ask for UK House Calls to be delivered to your home monthly.• Search the UK HealthCare YouTube channel.• Visit the Don & Cathy Jacobs Health Education Center, UK Chandler Hospital.• Call UK Health Connection for health information, physician referrals or to schedule an appointment: 800-333-8874.

 connected with UK HealthCare.
 Become a fan of UK HealthCare on Facebook.
 Stay

 up-to-date on community events, programs, treatments, research, new physicians

 © University of Kentucky, Lexington, Kentucky, USA | An Equal Opportunity University